Shoppers Play it Safe When it Comes to Car Colors

 While certain colors evoke a premium feel, other factors may have steered us toward white, silver, black and gray.
 FOX News writes that these conservative colors became more popular when the economy took a turn for the worse.
 Since shoppers planned to hold onto their cars longer, they were less likely to take risks than they would be with loud, flamboyant colors.

 The colors we choose may also depend on where we live.
-According to car coating manufacturer PPG, there are more red cars in North America than most other areas of the world, while black and gray vehicles are more popular than silver ones in Europe.
-In Asia, silver and white tie for the top spot, and about 7 percent of the cars in each of these regions are blue.
+According to car coating manufacturer PPG, there are more white cars in North America than any other color, while black and gray vehicles are more popular than silver ones in Europe.
+In Asia, white takes the top spot, followed by black.

 Color Affects Car Values